pyeventsourcing/eventsourcing/README.md

 design of the software, includes a detailed example of usage and has some background information about the project.

-With the major features nearly complete, the current focus of development work is towards: refactoring the code for greater clarity and greater flexibility; a much better distinction between time-sequenced and integer-sequenced events; and support for storing events in a broader range database management systems and services.

 ## Features

-**CORE**

 **Event Store** — Appends and retrieves domain events.
 The event store uses a stored event repository to append and retrieve stored events.
 The event store uses a